cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 ### What's next?

-I think there's work to be done here, for sure, but I guess I should keep in mind to focus on improvements that also help in more realistic cases.
+I think there's still room for improvement, for sure, but I guess I should keep in mind to focus on improvements that also help in more realistic cases.
 If we can improve some problematic but theoretical corner case we should at least make sure we don't make trivial and realistic cases worse.